kavetisanjana421-source/particle_in_a_1D_box/README.md

 ## Conclusion
 I made this project as part of my learning in Quantum Mechanics and Python.
 It helped me understand how mathematical equations translate into visual patterns.
-I thank my physics teacher,(Dr.Rekha Dom), for inspiring me to connect physcics concepts with python.
+I thank my physics teacher,(Dr.Rekha Dom), for inspiring me to connect physics concepts with python.